-Tim's educational accomplishments include an associate's degree in Fire Science from Pikes Peak University, bachelor degree in Business from Regis University and a Masters of Business Administration, also from Regis University.
+Tim's educational accomplishments include an associate's degree in Fire Science from Pikes Peak University, a bachelor's degree in Business from Regis University, and a Masters of Business Administration, also from Regis University.

 Danny Rackley began his career with the Marietta Fire Department in 1982.
-He spent the first five years of his career as a firefighter/emergency medical technician before being promoted to firefighter engineer.
-His service as fire officer began in 1989 as he served as acting captain in suppression until his formal promotion later that year.
-With that promotion, Rackley's realm of responsibilities expanded to include code enforcement, investigations and public education.
-In 1993, his promotion to fire commander widened his scope to include work in Marietta Fire's training division.
+He spent the first five years of his career as a Firefighter/Emergency Medical Technician before being promoted to Firefighter Engineer.
+His service as a fire officer began in 1989 as he served as Acting Captain in Suppression until his formal promotion later that year.
+With that promotion, Rackley's realm of responsibilities expanded to include code enforcement, investigations, and public education.
+In 1993, his promotion to Fire Commander widened his scope to include work in Marietta Fire's Training Division.
 There, he supervised fire, recruit and fitness training, and developed and administered promotional exams.

-Deputy Chief Rackley holds several certifications including EMT since 1983, Georgia smoke diver (1986) and sworn police officer (1991).
-He is a fire service instructor, hazardous materials technician-operations level and fitness coordinator, ARA Human Factors, 1995.
+Deputy Chief Rackley holds several certifications including EMT since 1983, Georgia Smoke Diver (1986), and a sworn police officer (1991).
+He is a fire service instructor, hazardous materials technician-operations level, and fitness coordinator, ARA Human Factors, 1995.
 Deputy Chief Rackley has also received several notable awards including a proclamation of valor from the Governor of Georgia as well as a valor award from the Georgia State Firefighters Association.

 In 1996, Rackley received an associate's degree of applied science in fire science technology.
 Three years later he attended Shorter College and obtained a bachelor's degree in management.